SENSUIKAN!

 10 November 1941: Operation "Z":

-The I-8 is in Vice Admiral Shimizu Mitsumi's (former CO of ISE) Advance Expeditionary Force (Sixth Fleet).
-She is the flagship of Rear Admiral (later Vice Admiral) Miwa Shigeyoshi's SubRon 3: I-68, -69, -70, -71, -72, -73, -74 and the I-175.
+I-8 is in Vice Admiral Shimizu Mitsumi's (former CO of ISE) Advance Expeditionary Force (Sixth Fleet) as the flagship of Rear Admiral Miwa Shigeyoshi's SubRon 3.

-Admiral Shimizu convenes a meeting aboard his flagship, the light cruiser KATORI.
+Admiral Shimizu convenes a meeting aboard his flagship, light cruiser KATORI.
 Cdr Emi and the other submarine commanders are briefed on the planned attack on Pearl Harbor.

 11 November 1941: